The 11 Dirtiest Spots in Every Hotel Room

 “Organisms that cause sexually transmitted diseases can be found on bedding, including comforters and pillows that aren’t washed,” says Dr. Stagg.
 Taft adds that it’s important to beware of the cleaning staff throwing your pillows on the floor while making the bed.
 “Always call housekeeping for extra clean pillow cases so you can change them yourself every evening.”
-These are the germs that could be lingering on your clothes right now.
+Plus, look out for these signs you booked a bad hotel.

 Here’s one thing you probably touch multiple times a day and never thought twice about—your room key card.
 “These are never disinfected, so they will have just as many germs on them as money does.
 Consider wiping all room key cards down ASAP,” suggests Taft.

 Stains from body fluids—which aren’t always visible to the naked eye—can harbor a variety of viruses and bacteria.
 “They’re commonly found on fabric which is not easy to clean thoroughly,” says Dr. Stagg.
 This is the gross reason you should think twice before sitting in your hotel chair.